retrohun/bakefat/mbrsys.md

    disk with image file *myhd.img*, and a single floppy disk with the image *fdsys.img*.
 Set it up to boot from the hard disk (HDD).
 If asked, use legacy (BIOS) booting rather than EFI or secure boot.
 For DOS, give it 2 MiB of memory.
-For Windows, give it 16 MiB of memory.
+For Windows 95--98--ME, give it 16 MiB of memory.
+For Windows NT--2000--XP, give it 64 MiB of memory.

    For QEMU, see the instructions in the next step.